agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ---
 layout: post
-title: The Sophisticated Web Request
+title: A Look At The Steps Behind A Web Request
 ---

 ## Blog Topic and Why I Chose It